vega/altair/doc/user_guide/encoding.rst

         order=alt.Order("site", sort="ascending")
     )

 For line marks, the `order` channel encodes the order in which data points are connected.
-This can be useful for creating a scatterplot that draws lines between the dots using a different field than the x and y axes.
+This can be useful for creating a scatter plot that draws lines between the dots using a different field than the x and y axes.

 .. altair-plot::